yoyoberenguer/Light-effect-improved/README.md

 The below source code is also in the python file pylight.py

-Run pylight.py in your favorite IDE
+Run pylight.py with your favorite python IDE

 ```
 import LIGHTS